Quinn Tyminski

 In her free time, you can find Kailin baking, playing with her cats, reading a good book, and spending time with her husband.

 Kevin Neumann brings 12 years of IT experience to QTS, including Software Development, DevOps, Software Architecture, and management.
-He earned his Bachelor's Degree in Computer Science at the University of Illinois Urbana-Champaign in 2012, before beginning his career at a startup credit card processing company.
-From there, he transitioned to a pension manager, and then eventually to his current role as Software Architect at Hunter Engineering.
+He earned his Bachelor's Degree in Computer Science at the University of Illinois Urbana-Champaign in 2012, before beginning his career as a Software Developer at a startup credit card processing company.
+From there, he transitioned to a pension management firm, and then eventually to his role as Software Architect at Hunter Engineering.

 Hannah "Han" Isenman (she/they) is a recent 2024 graduate with their clinical doctorate in occupational therapy from Washington University School of Medicine Program in Occupational Therapy.
 While in school, they worked in a student-run clinic providing OT services to individuals experiencing homelessness and conducted research on the intersection of LGBTQ+ identities and the unhoused population alongside Dr. Quinn Tyminski.
 Their recent fieldwork experience includes interning at Sheppard Pratt Hospital in Towson, MD, at their Adolescent Residential Treatment Facility.
 At the RTC, they worked with adolescents facing trauma and/or previous incarceration to successfully transition down to a group home, foster home, or back with their family.
 Han has long served in mental health by volunteering as a Crisis Counselor for Crisis Text Line since 2019.
 They currently volunteer as the Logistics Manager of the national COTAD Chapters Committee to advocate for diversity in occupational therapy.
 Han is also a Certified Sexuality Occupational Therapist (CSOT) trained specificially to address sexuality and relationships in occupational therapy.